GMLC-TDC/HELICS/docs/apps/App.md

 and others.
 Used much like the player in situations some test signals are needed.

 #### Broker
 The [Broker](Broker.md) executes a broker like the stand alone Broker app, it does not include the broker terminal application.

+#### MutliBroker
+The Multibroker is an in progress development of a broker that can interact with multiple communication modes.
+Such as a single broker that can act as a bridge between MPI and ZeroMQ or other network protocols.
+More documentation will be available as the multibroker is developed